globin/vatsim-open-sector-data/SPECIFICATION.md

 ## Motivation

-The VATSIM community provides different tools to users of the network that display maps of current air traffic and ATC staffing (VAT-Spy[1], VATprism, SimAware[2], VATSIM Radar, vatglasses[3] and third party tools like Volanta, etc.), aids for controllers to easily and graphically look up transfer agreements (ATCISS by the German VACC[4]), flow management/sector load tools (prototypes in Austrian VACC).
+The VATSIM community provides different tools to users of the network that display maps of current air traffic and ATC staffing ([VAT-Spy](https://github.com/vatsimnetwork/vatspy-data-project), VATprism, [SimAware](https://github.com/vatsimnetwork/simaware-tracon-project), VATSIM Radar, [vatglasses](https://github.com/lennycolton/vatglasses-data) and third party tools like Volanta, etc.), aids for controllers to easily and graphically look up transfer agreements (i.e. (ATCISS by the German VACC)[https://github.com/vatger/atciss]), flow management/sector load tools (prototypes in Austrian VACC).
 These all require data of **Sector**s and **Position**s to compute the information they provide accurately.

 This document tries to combine the strengths of existing formats while providing a migration path of already collected data.
 To not increase the burden of teams maintaining the data, tools for (lossy) backward-compatible generation to existing formats shall be provided.

-The aim is the data to be collected under an **Open** licence, in a central, public repository.
+The data is being collected under an **open & permissive** licence in a central, public repository.

 ### Use Cases

-TODO flesh out
+These following are examples of uses of the data provided by this specification.
+Note that these only use the provided data but some data they might additionally need is not in the scope of this document.

 - Map display
   - staffed sectors
   - split visualisation (lateral and vertical)
-  - top-down resposibility
+  - top-down responsibility
-- Structured definition of Letters of Agreements
+- Structured definition of Letters of Agreements (LoA)
 - Flow management/sector occupation tooling
   - needs exact sector dimensions
   - position priorities for sectors
 - Staffing templates/schedules for events/bookings
-  - TODO
+  - discovery of available position
   - "map timeline of bookings"
-- Generation of data used by ATC clients
+- Generation of sector data used by ATC clients
-- AFV stations definitions
+- AfV stations definitions
-- check staffing restrictions for Tier 1/2, TVCP airspace groups
+- Check staffing restrictions for Tier 1/2, TVCP airspace groups
 - NAV/OPS VACC staff tooling (UI to edit this data)
 - "single source of truth" for most of this data
   - enables VACCs to easily update data like CTAF frequency

 ### Shortcomings of current data formats

-TODO flesh out, wording
+**TODO** flesh out, wording

-- no vertical borders, sectors can overlap
+- No vertical borders, sectors can overlap
   - impossible to accurately identify a sector an aircraft is/will be inside
-- missing unique IDs for sectors & elemental volumes
+- Missing unique IDs for sectors & elemental volumes
-  - cannot be refered to from other data uniquely (e.g.: agreement ades: EDDF, cop: DEBHI, level: 240, from: **EDMMALB1** to: **EDGGDKB2**)
+  - cannot be referred to from other data uniquely (e.g.: agreement ades: EDDF, cop: DEBHI, level: 240, from: **EDMMALB1** to: **EDGGDKB2**)
-- missing FIR/UIR relation
+- Missing FIR/UIR relation
-  - vatglassses for example only divides data into countries, which is enough for mapping purposes, but not further data processing
+  - Vatglassses for example only divides data into countries, which is enough for mapping purposes, but not further data processing
-- unclear definition of sector being active if multiple runways are necessary to be active (and vs or)
+- Unclear definition of sector being active if multiple runways are necessary to be active (and vs or)
   - vatglasses provides this data but does not allow the type of logical combinations of runways (_and_ vs _or_)
-- priority of Positions for Sectors only definable in vatglasses
+- Priority of Positions for Sectors only definable in vatglasses
   - more complex splits cannot be displayed on map
   - determination of responsible controller for load computation or LoA application impossible
-- position matching on callsign instead of the actually unique (callsign prefix + callsign suffix + primary frequency)
+- Position matching on callsign instead of the actually unique (callsign prefix + callsign suffix + primary frequency)
   - shows EDMM_AXB_CTR as whole FIR being staffed in various existing tools, when mentoring EDMM_ALB_CTR or as callsign used when relieving

 ## Detailed Design

-TODO primary goals
+**TODO** primary goals

 - globally contiguous
 - non-ambiguity guarantees